-- Reflecting the state's averages, in general minimum wage earning households had the highest proportion of affordable and available properties in northern Tasmania 44% (215) were suitable for couples with children where both are working, 32% (153) for the same households where one parent was working and 19% (92) for single parents with two young children.
-24% (116) of properties in the north of the state were also affordable and available for couples receiving the Aged Pension. - Additionally, single minimum wage earners had 19% of properties (92) advertised in the north potentially affordable and available to them if looking to spend 30% of their income on rent.
+• Like the state's average, in general minimum wage earning households had the highest proportion of affordable and appropriate properties potentially available to them in the north west.

+- For minimum wage earning couples with children who were both working, just over half of the north west's advertised properties were potentially both affordable and appropriate (249 properties); 43% (205 properties) for the same households where one parent is working and 35% (165 properties) for single parents with two young children.
+33% of advertised properties in the north west (159) were affordable and available for couples receiving the Aged Pension. - Single minimum wage earners in the north west were potentially able to afford an additional 29% of properties advertised in the region (139).
+This was the most accessible region for this group.